 In the market, many companies started focusing on all kinds of customer needs.
 Many companies compete with each other in the market to get market share.
-Most of the time, it's a kind of war, and the market becomes red and bloody with high competition.
+Most of the time, it is a war, and the market becomes red and bloody with high competition.
 The strategy has focused on the needs of the customer.
-But (Kim & Mauborgne, 2004a), very few companies focus on buyer value and low cost.
+However, (Kim & Mauborgne, 2004), very few companies focus on buyer value and low cost.